Jersey cards

-Jersey cards or Costume cards are baseball, American football, basketball, ice hockey, and other sports collector cards that have a small piece of the featured player's (or players') jersey in the card.
+Jersey cards or costume cards are baseball, American football, basketball, ice hockey, and other sports collector cards that have a small piece of the featured player's (or players') jersey in the card.
 Jersey cards were first introduced by Upper Deck in 1996.

-Sometimes Jersey cards may include other kind of memorabilia.
+Sometimes jersey cards may include other kinds of memorabilia.

-Types of Jersey Cards
+Types of jersey cards

 The average size of a jersey swatch is about 3/4 of an inch, but the size may differ by product.
 One of the types of jersey card is a jumbo swatch.
 This piece of jersey is about 5 times the size of a regular jersey card.
 The serial numbering is low (usually 50 copies or fewer).
 Another type of jersey card that is often eye catching is the jersey patch.
 It is a jersey card that has at least 2 different colors of jersey on it.
 These cards are also rare, often numbered to 35 copies or fewer.
 One more type is an event-worn jersey.
 It was worn in a special event, such as a draft, all-star game, championship game, or other events.
 These cards are not as rare as the others, but many of them are numbered.